-Super glue dries almost instantly when it comes in contact with your skin.
-My friend Jake hates using super glue because every time he does he looses some skin from his hand by accidentally gluing the model to it.
+Superglue dries almost instantly when it comes in contact with your skin.
+My friend Jake hates using super glue because every time he does he loses some skin from his hand by accidentally gluing the model to it.
 If you feel the need to use superglue be careful not to get it on your hands.

 Large pieces might need a little extra strength to hold them in place.
 Model glue can give added strength to the bond between plastic pieces that are large.
 But it is ineffective for models not made from plastic.

-Some model pieces are large enough that the shear weight of the them are too much of a strain for regular modeling glue.
+Some model pieces are large enough that the sheer weight of them is too much of a strain for regular modeling glue.

 Fill small gaps in the model

 Many times your models will have small gaps where the pieces didn’t quite fit together perfectly.
 Sometimes they are in places where nobody will notice.
 But a lot of the time they are very noticeable.
 Filling them will help your models to look their best.

 Greenstuff is a small two-part putty that is often used to fill gaps in models.
 It comes in a blue and yellow ribbon.
 When the two parts are kneaded together they set off a reaction that cures the putty and it becomes hard.

 Working with small amounts of green stuff at a time you can fill gaps to make them look much better.
 You can use any kind of filler but green stuff is readily available at your friendly local game store and once it has hardened it can be sanded smooth with either a file or sandpaper.

 Sometimes after you have assembled your miniature, you will find some last imperfections that you missed.
 You can use your file or fine sandpaper to clean these up.